Advanced Placement (AP) and Pre-AP

 Advanced Placement (AP)

 SAISD offers Advanced Placement courses to high school students who are ready to engage in college level course content and rigorous academics.
 Courses are available in English, social studies, computer science, mathematics, science, languages other than English, and art.
+In accordance with College Board, the AP course instructors have submitted the syllabi for their classes to College Board for approval.
+The syllabi used in these classes have been certified as meeting Advanced Placement Standards.

 The AP program offers college level instruction to the academically successful high school student with the option of taking an Advanced Placement examination and possibly qualifying for college credit.
 AP students are expected to work at an accelerated pace and to engage in outside reading and independent learning.
 These courses focus on providing students with rigorous college level academic instruction while preparing them for the AP exam associated with the course.